Effective Hybrid Learning with Remote Computer Access

 The Near-Future: Combination of Remote and In-Person Learning

-K-12 and higher education institutions are increasingly resorting to Splashtop remote access as a means to make on-campus computer resources available to remote students as if they were in-person.
+K-12 and higher education institutions are increasingly resorting to Splashtop remote access as a means to make on-campus computer resources available to remote students, just as if they were in-person.
 By doing so, educational institutions are significantly bridging the gap in the effectiveness of the two distinct learning methods, creating equity among the students.

-With Splashtop, students can remote control on-campus Windows and Mac computers from any computer or mobile device including Chromebooks, from anywhere.
+With Splashtop, students can remote control on-campus Windows and Mac computers and VMs from any computer or mobile device including Chromebooks, from anywhere.
 With the high-performance features, they can continue to use licensed desktop applications like Microsoft, Adobe Premiere Pro, AutoCAD, Revit, Final Cut Pro, and many more to complete their coursework – just as they would when on-campus in front of the lab computers!